How to build a successful personal brand

 Video is the fast-track method to high engagement and reaching “your people” on social media.

-And one app that makes branded videos *stupid simple* is called Swish.
-With templates ranging from square, horizontal and portrait landscapes, Swish makes it easy to plug in your video content and then edit the text and colours to match your brand.
+And one app that makes branded videos *stupid simple* is called Boosted.
+With templates ranging from square, horizontal and portrait landscapes, Boosted makes it easy to plug in your video content and then edit the text and colours to match your brand.
 Hello, personal branding!

 If your personal brand is a mirror image of your personal life, you’re going to feel overexposed, pressured to share everything, and even resentful of the brand you’ve created.